epoiesen/source/notes-on-process.md

 **So: write in the draft folder, generate draft, then check the generated index.html in the public folder.
 Remove the div containing the draft if it is there.**

+NB that it'll still appear in the index.
+(This all occurred when I updated hexo cli.
+Hopefully the next update will fix whatever this is).

 If there is a piece that is taking some time to develop, put it in the `_private_drafts` folder and work on it there.
 This is not optimal, but until I figure out a fix...

 OUTDATED: